Bradford-on-Avon railway station: Technical developments

 With the development of signalling systems by the GWR, a signal box, with a 30-lever frame, was built to the west of the station and goods shed in 1877.
 At the same time another signal box, controlling the Greenland Mills level crossing to the east of the station.

 Although the station was conceived in the gauge wars of the 1840s, the line was finally converted to standard gauge between 18 and 22 June 1874.

 Decline in traffic

 The goods yard was closed to traffic in 1964, but was used for coal deliveries for another year.
 In 1966 the signal box was closed and demolished.

 Services

+Regular service (at present half-hourly each way Mon-Sat, hourly on Sundays) is provided by Great Western Railway to Bath Spa, Bristol Temple Meads and either Gloucester or Cardiff Central northbound and Weymouth or Southampton Central and Portsmouth Harbour in the south.

+There is also an early morning direct service to London Paddington from Bristol Temple Meads, departing Bradford-on-Avon at 5.35 am, operated by either a Class 800 or Class 802 'Intercity Express Train'.
+There is no return service.